davidjguru/the-russian-llulaby/content/blog/drupal-migrations-four-debugging-migrations.md

 ---------------------------------------------------------------------------------

 ## 1- Introduction
-In the wake of the latest articles, I wanted to continue expanding information on migration in Drupal
+In the wake of the latest articles, I wanted to continue expanding information about migration in Drupal.